Time of upload: 21.05.2018 – 8.52

 Q6: We have identified a block being high risk and are looking to vacate the occupiers whilst remedial works are conducted.
 Can I claim for my loss of rent/increased costs/alternative accommodation costs?

-The DCLG has stated that in the case of the most serious risk, consideration must be given to moving all residents out of the block until satisfactory remedial work has been done.
+The MHCLG has stated that in the case of the most serious risk, consideration must be given to moving all residents out of the block until satisfactory remedial work has been done.

 Should you require clarification on any specific circumstance, please contact your usual Zurich contact.

 We accept that there are many reasons to clad an existing building.
-However, it may consider it prudent to review the refurbishment contracts to establish the type of cladding systems being proposed, that the specifics of the property are considered and that an appropriate cladding system and components are used.
+We strongly recommend that all refurbishment contracts are reviewed to establish the type of cladding systems being proposed, that the specifics of the property are considered and appropriate cladding system and components are used.

-Any concerns around cladding systems and fire risk assessments should be raised with the Fire Service and the DCLG.
+Any concerns around cladding systems and fire risk assessments should be raised with the relevant Fire & Rescue Service, the MHCLG or your Building Control provider.

 For all contracts and/or construction of this nature, please contact your usual Zurich representative who would be happy to provide support where required.